-One of the first things you have to do after getting engaged is to pick your wedding party.
-So, who’s who and what does each role entail?
+One of the first things you have to do after getting engaged is pick your wedding party.
+So, who’s who, and what does each role entail?
 While there are traditional wedding party roles that you can choose to include, it's ultimately up to you and your partner to decide who you want to participate in your special day.
 You might want to have a mixed wedding party, have no bridesmaids at all, or even swap a human for a pup.
 Your wedding, your rules!

 Here’s a quick and easy guide to who's who in the wedding party to help get you started.

 The answer is it’s entirely up to you.
 Your wedding party is the group of people you want to include in the events leading up to the big day, during the ceremony, and at the reception.
 Giving your nearest and dearest a role is a meaningful gesture, but it’s more than merely that.
 This particular group will support you throughout this period of your life; they will be right there to hold you steady through planning and executing this memorable occasion.

 Who to Include in the Wedding Party

 Let’s face it, choosing your wedding party can be difficult.
 The last thing you want is to offend anyone by leaving them out.
 However, who you want to include in your special day is a personal decision.
 To keep things simple, those in your wedding party should be your best friends, siblings, and perhaps a close family member or two.

 Traditional Wedding Party Roles and Responsibilities